SharePoint & Microsoft Resources

 First impressions matter, and if you’re losing employees at the first hurdle your engagement will always suffer.

-A practical guide to help internal communicators secure budget and buy-in for a scalable, flexible, collaborative intranet.
+A practical guide to help internal communicators design SharePoint sites fit for the modern workplace

 More from Silicon Reef